 Window World is on the SBA Franchise Directory, qualifying franchisees for expedited SBA loan eligibility review.
 At $90K–$425K, the range spans SBA Express (lower builds) and SBA 7(a) standard (larger facility builds).
 Key underwriting factors:

 ClearValue Lending works with home improvement and window franchise operators on SBA 7(a), SBA 504, equipment financing, and working capital lines.
-Apply for franchise financing at Find my match.
-Your file routes to one matched lender.
+Start at small business financing or apply for franchise financing at Find my match.
+Your file routes to the funding partners best matched to your file.

 Sources